Mailman (City Letter Carrier)

 If I write the wrong address on a letter and it comes back, can I correct the address & put a new stamp on the same envelope to remail it or do I have to use a new envelope?

-Asked by LLL about 10 years ago
+Asked by LLL over 10 years ago

 It shouldn't be a problem to put on the correct address and new stamp and remail the letter in the same envelope.
 I'd recommend crossing out any bar codes that may have been printed below the address either on the front or back of the envelope.
 Also, please cross out or remove any markings that may say "return to sender".
 If you can, maybe a new envelope with the correct address would be better, but if you follow the above recommendations I think it would be okay to reuse the original envelope.